Gazas Al-Shifa Hospital A Bloodbath: UN Health Agency - UrduPoint

 Gaza's Al-Shifa Hospital A 'Bloodbath': UN Health Agency

-"Patients with trauma injuries were being sutured on the floor and no pain management is available," the World Health Organization (WHO) said.

-"The emergency department is so full that workers must take care not to step on patients on the floor," It added.
+"Patients with trauma injuries were being sutured on the floor and no pain management is available," the World Health Organization (WHO) said, adding that the emergency department is so full that workers must take care not to step on patients on the floor.

 A handful of doctors and nurses, and some 70 volunteers, are working under what WHO staff described as “unbelievably challenging circumstances” in a hospital “in need of resuscitation.”

-In a statement released on Saturday, WHO said, "It is committed to strengthening Al-Shifa Hospital in the coming weeks, so that it can resume at least basic functionality, provide critically needed lifesaving services, and serve 'a besieged people trapped in a cycle of death, destruction, hunger, and disease'.
+In a statement released on Saturday, WHO said that it is committed to strengthening Al-Shifa Hospital in the coming weeks, so that it can resume at least basic functionality, provide critically needed lifesaving services, and serve “a besieged people trapped in a cycle of death, destruction, hunger, and disease”.

 Substantial additional specialized medical, nursing and support staff, including emergency medical teams are urgently needed, and basic humanitarian needs are not being met: tens of thousands of displaced people are sheltering in the hospital, which is experience a severe shortage of food and safe water.